chauff/cse1500-web-transcripts/_lectures/node.md

 })
 ```

-Start the server and try a few URLs yourself!
+Start the server (by now you have learnt how to do this!) and try a few URLs yourself!

 A few remarks :point_up::

 - The call `express()` returns an object (usually named `app` for application) which is our way of making use of Express' functionalities.
 - We define three so-called **URL routes**: `/greetme`, `/goodbye` and `/*`, with the latter representing all possible routes.
-When an HTTP request comes in, the Express framework determines which route to execute - the routes are evaluated in order of appearance and the way we set up the code, it is only possible for a single route to be activated per request.
+When an HTTP request comes in, the Express framework determines which route to execute - the routes are evaluated **in order of appearance** and the way we set up the code, it is only possible for a single route to be activated per request.
 Since `/greetme` appears before `/*` in our list of routes, we see the intended greeting.
 If we would move the `/*` route to be the first in the file, the only response we would ever see, no matter the URL path, would be *Not a valid route ...*.
 - Lastly, it is no longer necessary to create HTTP headers.
-Express takes over this tedious task, all we have to do is call the `send()` method of the HTTP response object.
+Express manages this tedious task for us, all we have to do is call the `send()` method of the HTTP response object.

 This code though is still not maintainable, writing HTML code within a Node.js script is poor form and error-prone.
 For **static files**, i.e. files that are *not* created or changed on the fly, e.g. CSS, client-side JavaScript, HTML, images and audio files, Express offers us a very simple solution.
 A single line of code is sufficient to serve static files :point_down::